YSocialTwin/YSocialTwin.github.io/_pages/scenario.markdown

 - `reading_from_follower_ratio`: the ratio of posts that the recommended system will suggest that need to be produced by the agent's followers;
 - `political_leanings`: the political leanings of the agents;
 - `age`: the age range of the agents;
+- `round_actions`: the number of actions that an agent can perform in a round;
+- `nationalities`: the nationalities of the agents (they will impact the locales used to generate synthetic data);
 - `llm_agents`: a list of Large Language Models that the YClient can assign to the agents;
 - `n_interests`: the number of interests that the agents can have;
 - `interests`: the topics among witch each agent can sample (at creation time) in order to define their interests;